olutosinbanjo/direction_field/README.md

 2. The straight line equation (SLE) method.

-I consider these two methods for the purpose of comparison of performance based on the time of execution as well as for the purpose of exploring SYCL-based XPU programming provided by Data Parallel Python (DPPY) as part of the Intel® Distribution of Python® (IDP).
+I consider these two methods for the purpose of comparison of performance based on the time of execution  as well as for the purpose of exploring the following packages in the Intel® Distribution of Python* (IDP*):

 **The following packages in DPPY are explored :**

+    1. Numpy - an optimized Python numerical package.

+    2. The numba.prange expression provided by Numba* - an open-source, NumPy-aware optimizing compiler for Python developed by Anaconda, Inc in collaboration with an open-source community.

+    3. SYCL-based XPU programming provided by Data Parallel Python (DPPY).
+The following packages in DPPY are explored :

-    1. Data Parallel Control (dpctl)
+       • Data Parallel Control (dpctl) - A package for controlling execution on SYCL devices and for SYCL USM data management.

-    2. Numba-dppy
+       • Numba_dppy - A standalone extension to Numba adding SYCL kernel program-ming to Numba*.

 ## Technologies Used